-There are multiple normative frameworks, standards and compliance mechanisms that establish verification as a process that is fundamental to reliability in what has been reported.
-Similarly, voluntary GHG, sustainability and supply chain programmes also utilise the verification process as a means for projects to independently demonstrate conformity to standards or requirements.
+Multiple normative frameworks, standards and compliance mechanisms establish verification as a process that is fundamental to the reliability of what has been reported.
+Voluntary GHG, sustainability and supply chain programmes also use the verification process as a means for projects to independently demonstrate conformity to standards or requirements.

-Verification has played an important role in compliance mechanisms by holding entities accountable and allowing them to demonstrate and confirm progress.
-Independent verification of an entity's compliance with standards and requirements helps to ensure ongoing compliance, identify potential compliance risk, and complements the entity's internal monitoring system.
+Verification has played an important role in compliance mechanisms by holding entities accountable, and allowing them to demonstrate and confirm progress.
+Independent verification of an entity's compliance with standards and requirements helps to ensure ongoing compliance, helps to identify potential compliance risk and complements the entity's internal monitoring system.

-Assessment report and assessment statement
+2.1.3 Assessment report and assessment statement

-An assessment report is a report, completed by the user, which documents the assessment process and the GHG, sustainable development and/or transformational impacts of the policy.
-Where technical review is pursued, the assessment report also documents all the information necessary to demonstrate how the impact assessment fulfills the key recommendations followed.
-Each ICAT guidance document has a reporting chapter that outlines the information that should be included in the assessment report.
-This includes information such as a description of the policy, the assessment boundary, and methods, data and assumptions used in the assessment.
+An assessment report, which is completed by the user, documents the assessment process, and the GHG, sustainable development and/or transformational impacts of the policy.
+Where technical review is pursued, the assessment report also documents all the information necessary to demonstrate how the impact assessment fulfils the key recommendations followed.
+Each ICAT assessment guide has a chapter on reporting that outlines the information that should be included in the assessment report.
+This includes a description of the policy; the assessment boundary; and methods, data and assumptions used in the assessment.

-An assessment statement is a statement made by the user that summarises the assessment process and the results of the impact assessment.
-An example assessment statement (abbreviated, for illustration only) might include the following: "The ICAT Renewable Energy Guidance, Sustainable Development Guidance and Stakeholder Participation Guidance were used as the basis for the impact assessment.
-The impact assessment is consistent with the key recommendations within these guidance documents.
-The key recommendations listed below were not followed, for the reasons given: ..."
+An assessment statement is a statement made by the user that summarizes the assessment process and the results of the impact assessment.
+An example assessment statement (abbreviated, for illustration only) might include the following: "The ICAT Renewable Energy Methodology, Sustainable Development Methodology and Stakeholder Participation Guide were used as the basis for the impact assessment.
+The impact assessment is consistent with the key recommendations within these documents.
+The key recommendations listed below were not followed, for the reasons given: ...".